tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Cheng du Street food 苍蝇馆子](https://www.chengdustreetfood.ca/): 4.1/5.
 Sichuan food, the quantity is not that big as it is in downtown.
 Can have a try if you want to taste Sechuan food in downtown Toronto.

+[Cheffry's Bistro](https://cheffrysbistro.com/): 4.8/5.
+Indian style cuisine, I like butter chicken poutine and pasta.
+The source is yammy.
+Worth to try!

 [Chiptole](https://www.chipotle.ca/): 4.5/5.
 I don't know, bro.
 Everytime I walked passed by this restaurant, it always smell so good.

 [Congee Queen](https://www.congeequeen.com/): 3.7/5.
 Ok food, various types of dishes, can have a try if walk by Eaton centre.